UDOOboard/Docs/createsdcard.rst

 LINUX
 ======

+..  youtube:: 044ijVTUaqs
+        :width: 100%

-From the terminal run:
+* From the terminal run:

    df -h

 If the computer used has a slot for SD cards (SD to micro SD adapter needed), insert the card.
-If not, insert the card into any SD card reader and then connect it to the computer.
-Note: the microSD card must be formatted using FAT32 File System!
+If not, insert the card into any SD card reader and then connect it to the computer

-Run again:
+* Run again:

    df -h